AppointmentGuru/AppointmentGuru-Website/help/how-does-invoicing-work.md

 # How does invoicing work?

 AppointmentGuru's invoicing works for anyone but it also caters for South African medical practitioners whose invoices need to be submitted to medical aids.
-This means you can include various codes like ICD-10, process and NAPPI.
+This means you can include various codes like ICD-10, process, procedure and NAPPI.

 Invoicing can be done as your appointments happen or you can complete them at the end of the month.

-## This is the process in a nutshell
+## Here's how it works

 1\.
 Make sure your business details are correct on the [Settings page](https://app.appointmentguru.co/#/settings) (you only need to enter them once).
 [Read more on this link](/help/invoicing-settings).